Islamic Medieval Wall Paintings: towards an Interdisciplinary Approach

 Panel 2 – Cutting Edge Research of Wall Paintings in the Islamic West Chair: Dr. Peter Tamas Nagy | ||

 Assoc.
-Prof. Dr. Victor Garcia Rabasco | Abbadid Seville and the development of the Caliphate's artistic language | 15.30-16.00 |
+Prof. Dr. Victor Rabasco Garcia | Abbadid Seville and the development of the Caliphate's artistic language | 15.30-16.00 |

 Assoc.
 Prof. Dr. Umberto Bongianino | Wall painting in the Islamic West and the aesthetic of naqsh | 16.00-16.30 |